‘Hotel Rwanda’ Hero Paul Rusesabagina Freed From Prison

 He denied any involvement in the attacks, but was a founder of the Rwandan Movement for Democratic Change (MRCD), an opposition group of which the FLN is seen as the armed wing.

-He was arrested after a plane en route to Burundi was diverted to Rwanda in August 2020 in an incident the United Nations has described as an “abduction”.
+He was arrested after a plane en route to Burundi was diverted to Rwanda in August 2020 in what the United Nations has described as an “abduction”.

 Rusesabagina had left Rwanda in 1996 and relocated to Belgium with his wife and children.